 Surgical FAQ

-Many pet owners don’t understand that there can be great differences in the quality of care when it comes to surgical procedures and dental procedures.
+Many pet owners don’t understand that there can be great differences in the quality of care when it comes to surgical procedures and dental procedures between different veterinary clinics.
 Those differences are often reflected in price.
 Some veterinary clinics will take shortcuts in order to reduce price, but these shortcuts also greatly reduce the level of care and comfort that your pet is receiving.
+Some clinics also separate out their costs and others bundle their services in the price, which can affect the price you are given.

 Pre-Anesthetic Blood Testing

 We have an extensive in-house lab that will test your pet’s blood prior to being anesthetized on the morning of surgery.
 These tests check for liver and kidney function and for any other abnormalities telling us whether or not there could be a potential problem with surgery or anesthesia.
-In order to offer you the peace of mind you deserve, we REQUIRE that every pet have pre-anesthetic blood work done within one year of their anesthetic procedure.
+In order to offer you the peace of mind you deserve, we REQUIRE that every pet have pre-anesthetic blood work done before their anesthetic procedure.

 Pre-Anesthetic Exam